 Common style changes

-While each Style Editor has dozens of tweaks, there are some common trends between them.
+While each template's Site Styles has dozens of tweaks, there are some common trends between them.

 To change fonts and sizes, use the Typography or Font tweaks.
 To learn more, visit Changing fonts.